Best Blog Hosting Provider 2020

 If your website serves a lot of visitors, make sure to get an unlimited (unmetered) plan.
 If you’re getting more than 10,000 visitors per month, we highly recommend a VPS server or a Dedicated server.
 On a shared server, having a heavy website load means you’re more likely to violate the…

 13. TOS Restrictions

 Finally, we’re in the top 3 most important things to consider when choosing a blog hosting plan.
 Terms of Service (TOS) restrictions are hidden restrictions the web host puts on the websites they serve.
 In general, there are 3 types of TOS restrictions:

 - Content restrictions

 Most of the time, web hosts will restrict the types of content they allow on the server.
 For example, pornographic content is usually disallowed by hosting services.
-Same goes for any content that is illegal in the server’s jurisdiction.
-This may affect the types of blog you’re allowed to have on the server.
+The same goes for any content that is illegal in the server’s jurisdiction.
+This may affect the types of blogs you’re allowed to have on the server.

 - CPU/Server resource restrictions

 CPU restrictions usually come in the form of a percentage of total server CPU time.
-Dozens of websites share a single server in a shared hosting plan, and in order to maintain server efficiency for everyone, the hosting company restricts the amount of resources one website can use.
-For example, hostgator limits all shared hosting accounts to 25% of server resources.
+Dozens of websites share a single server in a shared hosting plan, and in order to maintain server efficiency for everyone, the hosting company restricts the number of resources one website can use.
+For example, HostGator limits all shared hosting accounts to 25% of server resources.

 - Cancellation restrictions